stateful/docs.runme.dev/docs/guide/k8s-secret.md

 You don’t need to input the environment variable again ones the values has been inputted, other code cell within the notebook can use, unless you reset the session.

 </Infobox>

-For this guide, we are using a Linux operating system.

 ### **Create a KMS Key**